 Black panel shutters – set against a brick façade – provide an attractive contrast to highlight windows of this 4-bedroom, 3.5 bath Traditional style center-hall Colonial home (Plan #168-1138).

 Today, louver window shutters are used for both the interior and exterior of homes.
-The overlapping horizontal slats on the same frame – sometimes used in combination with paneled shutters – create a detailed design that adds to the overall look of the home.
+The overlapping horizontal slats on the same frame – sometimes used in combination with paneled shutters – create a detailed design that adds to the homes overall look.
 Working louver shutters (not just decorative) can open and close or remain at a fixed angle.

 Functional and working louver shutters – of the traditional variety – give this home protection from the elements as well as a colorful decorative trim (Photo by mirna rivalta on Unsplash).

 Arched windows with brick detailing on the top are framed by classic but charming wooden board-and-batten shutters.
-See on a detail of the garage, the shutters complete the delightful look of this 3-bedroom, 2-bath European home done in the Fresh Country style (Plan #193-1066).
+See the garages detail; the shutters complete the delightful look of this 3-bedroom, 2-bath European home done in the Fresh Country style (Plan #193-1066).

 Yellow Bermuda or Bahama shutters frame the windows of this tropical home and allow breezes in when open (Photo by Devon Owens on Unsplash).